SolidLabResearch/miravi-a-linked-data-viewer/README.md

       "icon": "The key to the icon for the query.
 This is optional and a default menu icon will be used when left empty.", "comunicaContext": {
-        "sources": "Initial array of sources over which the query should be executed", "useProxy": "True or false, whether the query should be executed through the proxy or not.
-This field is optional and defaults to false.", ... any other field that can be used in the Comunica query engine https://comunica.dev/docs/query/advanced/context/ },
+        "sources": "Initial array of sources over which the query should be executed", ... any other field that can be used in the Comunica query engine https://comunica.dev/docs/query/advanced/context/ },
       "sourcesIndex": {